SocialCodeInc/ssh-ecs-run-task/README.md

 	$ ssh user-registration-service-ecs-staging-i-9a13cd03 bash -c '"cat /etc/hosts"'

+###Passing options to Ssh
+For long running batch commands you may want to use the **-o ServerAliveInterval=30** option to `ssh` so it will periodically tell the remote ssh server that its still alive.
+You might also want to use the **-q** option to suppress extra output.
+To pass options to ssh, just prefix the option with **--ssh-** like this

+	$ ssh-ecs-run-task --task ecscompose-user-registration-service--staging --ssh-o ServerAliveInterval=30 -- <some-long-running-command>

+**ssh-ecs-run-task** knows which options to ssh take arguments, and handles it all correctly

 ###Running Batch Commands
 Batch commands that never prompt for input, will run to completion and **ssh-ecs-run-task** will stop and remove the container and terminate the ssh connection.
 So you can use it in Jenkins scripts, cron jobs and other non-interactive use-cases where you want to capture the output and know if the command succeeded or failed.